Corporate Governance System

 (Composition of the team of assistants to the audit of the financial statements for the fiscal year under review)

 General Shareholders Meeting Resolution Matters that Can be Determined by Resolution of the Board of Directors

 To enable Daikyo to make flexible dividend payments, and as stipulated under Daikyo’s Articles of Incorporation, the Company may ― unless otherwise provided for by laws and regulations ― make decisions concerning dividend payments and any other matters set forth in Article 459, Paragraph 1, of the Japanese Corporate Law by Board of Directors’ resolution and not by resolutions made at shareholders’ meetings.

-Other Special Circumstances which May Significantly Affect the Company’s Corporate Governance
+Other Special Circumstances that May Significantly Affect the Company’s Corporate Governance

-Between the Daikyo Group and the ORIX Group, there are sales transactions that include joint businesses relating to condominium and commission sales.
-In terms of personal relationships, one Daikyo Group director was concurrently a director of the ORIX Group, while two directors (two at the Company’s subsidiaries) were from ORIX Group.
+Between the Company and the ORIX Group, there are sales transactions that include contracted building management and construction contracting.
+In terms of personal relationships, one executive officer of the Company is from the ORIX Group.
 At the same time, the Company operates independently to maximize corporate value.
-As personal relationships with ORIX Corporation are not so close as to influence the Company’s management decisions, the Company deems that it maintains a certain degree of independence.
+As personal relationships with the ORIX Group do not impede the Company’s own management decisions, the Company deems that it maintains a certain degree of independence.